 - Avoid the fear of needles or potential pain

-- Feel comfortable instead of anxious during treatment
+- Feel comfortable instead of anxious during their treatment

 - Save time with fewer visits for extensive procedures

 Sedation keeps patients comfortable and relaxed during their procedure with the help of various medications.
-You can choose to be either completely asleep or awake, yet relaxed, during treatment.
+You can choose to be either completely asleep or awake while calm and mellow during your treatment.

-Oral or intravenous medications, or nitrous oxide (laughing gas), will keep you relaxed, yet responsive, during treatment.
-If you need deeper sedation, general anesthesia will put you to sleep completely so that you have no recollection of the procedure.
+Oral or intravenous (IV) medications, or nitrous oxide (laughing gas), can keep you relaxed, yet responsive, during your dental treatment.
+If you need deeper sedation, general anesthesia will put you to sleep completely so you have no recollection of the procedure.